Ziwi01/proveasio/README.md

 ## Contributing

-If you want to help with this piece of software: fork it, create a branch, make changes, test it (preferably including Github workflow for Ubuntu 20.04/22.04) and open a Pull Request.
+If you want to help with this piece of software: fork it, create a branch, make changes, test it (preferably including Github workflow for Ubuntu 22.04) and open a Pull Request.
+You can see [TODO](./TODO.md) for ideas :)

 Thanks in advance!